-Beyond reading the job description, scour the company’s website, so you can add detail in your cover letter to demonstrate that you are diligent and committed to the company.
+In the first paragraph of your cover letter, introduce yourself and explain why you are interested in the position.
+Scour the company’s website so you can add detail and buzzwords in your intro to demonstrate how you’re a good match for the company.
 For instance, you can explain why the company’s mission resonates with you, or mention specific accomplishments that you were especially impressed with, and why.

-If there is someone in your network who works at the company you are applying for, set up a conversation with them before you submit your job application.
-They may be able to provide more details about the company culture and the experiences you could gain.
-You can reference their insights in your cover letter, so you can go beyond just regurgitating the buzzwords straight from the company’s site.
+If there is someone in your network who works at the company you are applying for, it can also be a good idea to set up an informational interview with them before you submit your cover letter.
+They may be able to provide more details about the company culture and the experiences you can gain.
+After speaking with them, you can use their insight to inform the language in your cover letter and really tailor your approach to the position you want.

-Your cover letter should not simply regurgitate your resume entries.
-It should consist of an introductory paragraph and two or three body paragraphs, totaling roughly one page in length.
-Rather than just rattling off all of your experiences, only highlight a select few in your cover letter.
+Your cover letter should not simply regurgitate what’s on your resume.
+Instead, the letter should consist of an introductory paragraph and two or three body paragraphs — totaling roughly one page in length — that supports your materials in a professional, yet more personal way.
+Rather than simply rattling off all of your experiences in the letter, highlight a select few that demonstrate why you’re a great candidate for the intern role.
 Use your experiences to tell a story about the impact you made on the organization or what you learned in your role.
-So, if you don’t have a *ton* of experience, that’s OK; focus on conveying your skills in an in-depth, compelling way through a few handpicked experiences.
+So, if you don’t have a *ton* of experience yet, that’s OK; focus on conveying your skills in an in-depth, compelling way through a few handpicked experiences.

-For instance, say you write for your school’s newspaper, but you are applying for marketing roles.
-You could explain how that experience has fostered your attention to detail, ability to submit work within a strict deadline, and your understanding of how to tailor your writing style to fit a specific brand or voice.
+For instance, maybe you’re a writer for your school’s newspaper, but you are applying for marketing roles.
+In your letter, you might explain how your writing experience has fostered your attention to detail, ability to submit polished materials on a strict deadline, and your understanding of how to tailor your writing style to fit a specific brand or voice.

-Employers want to know about your work ethic because they’re looking for candidates who have made an impact on the organizations that they are involved with, regardless of what those organizations actually are.
+No matter what type of role you’re applying for, employers want to know about your work ethic; after all, they’re looking for candidates who have made an impact and can make an impact at their brand, too.
 If you are involved in any clubs or hold leadership roles on campus, being able to demonstrate your contributions and impact is still important, even if that organization has nothing to do with the position you are applying for.

 Maybe you’re on the executive board of a community service organization, but you’re not interested in advocacy or non-profit roles.
 You can use the fact that, for example, you were able to raise more money for your club than a previous year through a new fundraising initiative that you came up with to demonstrate that you get things done.
 If you can demonstrate to employers that you are a productive employee, they will feel more confident in training you and teaching you the relevant skills on the job.

-I spoke with Deb Brunetti, associate director of the Hale Center for Career Development at Connecticut College, who tells Her Campus that sometimes “experiences that students have on the surface seems not relevant to something they want to apply to, but if they dig deeply enough they can make those skills relevant.”
-Instead of just highlighting the tasks you completed, she advises to talk about the skills you used in carrying out those tasks.
+Deb Brunetti, the Associate Director of the Hale Center for Career Development at Connecticut College, tells Her Campus that highlighting your transferable skills is a key part of a quality cover letter. “[Even if] experiences that students have on the surface don’t seem relevant to something they want to apply to, if they dig deep enough, they can make those skills relevant,” she says.
+Instead of simply highlighting the tasks you completed in a former role, Brunetti advises talking about the specific skills you used in carrying out those tasks.

-Brunetti gives the example of working at an ice cream shop over the summer: If you talk about the fact that you collaborated as a team to ensure efficient operations or cleanliness, and that you contributed to a certain percentage of return customers through your service, or that you problem-solved when things didn’t go to plan, then that ice cream scooper job can become relevant.
+Brunetti gives the example of working at an ice cream shop over the summer: If you talk about how you collaborated with teammates to ensure efficient operations, that you contributed to a certain percentage of returning customers through your service, or that you came up with a creative solution when things didn’t go to plan, then that ice cream scooper job might be more relevant than you think.
 Were you a nanny during school vacations?
-Use that experience to highlight your excellent communication skills, ability to assume a high level of responsibility in a high-pressure situation, time management, and organizational skills.
+Use that experience to highlight your excellent communication skills, ability to assume a high level of responsibility in a high-pressure situation, time management, and organization.

-Your academic experiences are just as important as your extracurricular activities, especially if you are an underclassman who may have not completed an internship before.
+Your academic experiences are just as important as the extracurricular activities you’re involved in, especially if you are an underclassman who may have not completed an internship before.
 If your major aligns with the position you are applying for (for example, if you are an accounting major interested in an accounting internship), explaining the types of work you’ve completed in your classes is a straightforward way to demonstrate your interest in and knowledge of the field.